Greece Moments Greece Moments

 Donkeys bring building materials to Ano Syros

-Most of the houses in the medieval capital are classic residential buildings, so it is still quiet today.
-There is a photo motif on every corner.
-Colorful bougainvillea stretch along the rooftops of the houses and the cats of Ano Syros doze in the midday sun.
+Most of the houses in the medieval capital are regular residential buildings, so it remains quiet here even today.
+There is a photo opportunity on every corner.
+Colorful bougainvillea stretch along the rooftops and the cats of Ano Syros doze in the midday sun.

 syros kykladen griechenland häuser